-In past posts I’ve talked about focus and introduced two tools that help you make informed decisions about focusing, namely: The Rule of Ten (ROT) and the (Canon EOS only) Depth of Field Bar (DoF Bar).
+In past posts I’ve talked about focus and introduced two tools that help you make informed decisions about focusing, eg The Rule of Ten (ROT).

-In this post, and a subsequent one (Part 2), I hope to persuade readers why using these two tools, especially the camera-agnostic ROT, is a good idea.
+In this post I’ll discuss why using the camera-agnostic ROT, is a good idea.

-My reason for the tutorial is simple: some have told me they don’t understand what I’ve previously written!
+My reason for this tutorial is simple: some have told me they don’t understand what I’ve previously written!

 Now that could be 100% down to me and how I write; or, as I prefer to believe, a bit of me and bit of a lack of knowledge in the reader about using blurs to optimise focus.

 What follows in this post, ie Part 1, is a reminder on the basics of focus, which is essential to know if you are going to get the best out of the two tools mentioned above.